manika7105/CODSOFT/README.md

+## Project 4: Project Name

+## Project 5: Project Name

 ## Technologies Used

-[List the technologies, languages, frameworks, and libraries you used in your projects.]
+[Technologies, languages, frameworks, and libraries used in the projects.]
 * Python

 ## Contact